preactjs/preact-www/content/en/guide/v10/preact-testing-library.md

 The [Preact Testing Library](https://github.com/testing-library/preact-testing-library) is a lightweight wrapper around `preact/test-utils` to verify the rendered DOM.
 This helps in avoiding including internal implementation details in your tests, thus making them easier to maintain and more resilient against refactorings of your components.

 Compared to [Enzyme](/guide/v10/unit-testing-with-enzyme) it requires DOM environment, making it a little bit harder to set up.
 That quickly pays of in the end though as test suites written with Preact Testing Library tend to be more resilient against internal changes of components.

-That said both libraries are a great way to test Preact apps!
+Whereas with Enzyme you handle state updates yourself, you don't do that with testing library.
+Instead you fire events on the DOM directly and verify the resulting DOM render.

 ---